chipsalliance/firrtl-spec/spec.md

 1. A public module may have no ports of uninferred width.
 2. A public module may have no ports of abstract reset type.
-3. A public module may have no ports of input probe type.
-4. A `RWProbe`{.firrtl} may not be used to access a public module's ports.
+3. A `RWProbe`{.firrtl} may not be used to access a public module's ports.
-5. A public module may be instantiated by other modules within a circuit, but the behavior of the module must not be affected by these instantiations.
+4. A public module may be instantiated by other modules within a circuit, but the behavior of the module must not be affected by these instantiations.

 For more information on the lowering of public modules, see the FIRRTL ABI Specification.